verbb/wishlist/docs/developers/events.md

 });
 ```

-### The `beforeDeleteItem` event
+### The `beforeDeleteItem` Event
-Plugins can get notified before an item is deleted.
-Event handlers can prevent the item from getting sent by setting `$event->isValid` to false.
+The event that is triggered before an item is deleted.
+Event handlers can prevent the item from being deleted by setting `$event->isValid` to false.

 ```php
 use verbb\wishlist\elements\Item;